Error 403 in Web Scraping: 7 Easy Solutions

 This is what the error might look like in your terminal:

-Fortunately, you can overcome it with seven actionable techniques.
-Keep reading to see how to implement them:
+Fortunately, you can overcome the 403 Forbidden error with seven actionable techniques.

 1. Scraping API to bypass error 403 in web scraping.